 Clause 10 uses the phrase "magistrate's court".
-That phrase is given an extended definition by the Principal Act, as set out in the notes below on proposed section 179C (clause 13).
+That phrase is given an extended definition by the Acts Interpretation Act, as set out in the notes below on proposed section 179C (clause 13).

-Clause 11 : Imposition and recovery of penalties
+Clause 11: Imposition and recovery of penalties

 This clause proposes the omission of subsection 178(9) of the Principal Act and the substitution of a new subsection.
+The proposed new subsection 178(9) will define the terms "employee", "employer" and "employment" so that they include the parties to a contract for services and their relationship.

 Section 178 of the Principal Act deals with the imposition and recovery of penalties where a person breaches the terms of an award or order of the AIRC.
-This proposed amendment complements the proposed legislative scheme which gives the AIRC a limited jurisdiction to examine and review certain unfair contracts.
-It will enable proceedings to be brought under section 178 in respect of a breach of an order made in exercise of that jurisdiction.
+This proposed amendment complements the proposed legislative scheme which gives the AIRC a limited jurisdiction over industrial disputes concerning independent contractors and to examine and review certain unfair contracts.
+It will enable proceedings to be brought under section 178 in respect of a breach of an award or order made in exercise of that jurisdiction.